©2011 Baishideng Publishing Group Co., Limited. All rights reserved.

 Georgios Papadopoulos, Department of Pharmacy, University of Patras, GR-26500, Patras, Greece

-], has also been reported.
+The Helicobacter pylori (H. pylori) neutrophil activating protein (HPNAP) is one of a number of virulence factors produced by the bacterium H. pylori.
+This protein originally purified from aqueous extracts of H. pylori, was shown to induce neutrophil adhesion to endothelial cells in vitro as well as in vivo, to increase the adhesion of neutrophils to endothelial cells, to induce migration and activation of human neutrophils and monocytes[4,5] and to be a potent stimulant of mast cells.
+Its binding to neutrophil-glycosphingolipids and mucin, a component of the stomach mucus layer, has also been reported.
 HPNAP induced reactive oxygen intermediates (ROI) production involves a cascade of intracellular activation events, including increase of cytosolic calcium ion concentration and phosphorylation of cytosolic proteins, leading to the assembly of the superoxide-forming nicotinamide adenine dinucleotide phosphate-oxidase (NADPH) oxidase on the neutrophil plasma membrane[5,9,10].

 Free radicals produced by neutrophils are a key component of the innate immune system and an effective antimicrobial agent against H. pylori as well as a factor that perpetuates mucosal damage and gastritis.
 Activation of neutrophils results in NADPH oxidase-mediated superoxide anion production which is highly destructive for the gastric mucosa, induces oxidative DNA damage and leads to substantial mucocal disruption.
 NADPH oxidase targeting is disrupted such that active enzyme complexes are present in patches at the cell surface but not on H. pylori phagosomes.
 Consequently, superoxide accumulates in the extracellular space but not near ingested bacteria.
 By this unusual mechanism, H. pylori evades oxidative killing and promotes tissue damage and ulceration.
 A possible blocking of reactive species production may lead to improvement of H. pylori induced chronic gastritis and reduction of signs of inflammation.